 - Ask students to look at a particular heading or subheading and brainstorm words and phrases they might find in the text as they read.

 - Practice turning headings into questions.
 This is a great way for students to activate their schema and think about what they already know about that topic, and what they might find as they read.

 - Matching game!
 Give students short nonfiction sentences or paragraphs and have them match the right heading to each one.
 This is great for a partner activity to scaffold their learning!

 - Write your own!
 Give students short nonfiction paragraphs and have them write their own headings to match.
 This is a great way to work in some science or social studies content, or you can make them silly and have fun with it!

 - Scavenger hunt!
 Display a page of text that includes several subheadings, and have students predict which section will contain a particular fact.

 - And finally, because we love to connect reading and writing, I also encourage students to try using headings and subheadings when they’re writing informational text!

 It’s also a good idea to have your students practice reading digital nonfiction texts so they can see how headings and subheadings look on the screen.
 Online articles, encyclopedia databases, etc., are helpful resources.

-As I mentioned, I love teaching nonfiction text features because I think they’re very useful to the reader.
-All of these interactive activities are hands-on, easy ways to teach and review using headings and subheadings with your students.
+As I mentioned, I love teaching text features because I think they’re very useful to the reader.
+All of these interactive activities are hands-on, easy ways to teach headings and subheadings in nonfiction text.